 At this stage the Cronofy application should be installed for the domain.
 If Cronofy has not been installed yet, please see our Enterprise Connect for G-Suite documentation.

-After installing the Cronofy Application at the root domain level we can restrict access so only the users in our Organisational Unit have access to Cronofy.
-This will block access to Cronofy for all users outside of the Organizational Unit:
+After installing the Cronofy Application at the root domain level, we can restrict access so only the users in our Organisational Unit have access to Cronofy.
+This will block access to Cronofy for all users outside of the specified Organizational Unit.

-And configure overridden access to our Organizational Unit to allow access to the application.
+The next step is to configure overridden access for our Organizational Unit to allow access to the application.
 This can be done by changing the Service Status to “On”.

-Cronofy will still make user of Domain wide Delegation but be sandboxed within the Organizational Unit.
-When authorizing the Google Service Account with Cronofy the newly created user must be used when linking.
+Cronofy still makes use of domain-wide delegation, but will be sandboxed within the Organizational Unit.
+When authorizing the Google Service Account with Cronofy, the newly created user must be used when linking.

-After this has been completed any user accounts which should be accessed should be placed within the Organizational Unit in order to allow access.
-By default, all resources will be accessible and so can be linked.
+After this process has been completed, any user accounts which should have access to Cronofy must be placed within the Organizational Unit.
+By default, all resources will be accessible and they can be linked.